statengeneraal/laws-markdown/verdrag/general/agreement/on/tariffs/and/trade/BWBV0006316/README.md

 (i) define certain categories of exceptional circumstances to which other voting requirements shall apply for the waiver of obligations, and

-(ii) prescribe such criteria as may be necessary for the application of this sub-paragraph . <sup> 1)  [Red: Kennelijk is bedoeld: „of this paragraph”.]  </sup>
+(ii) prescribe such criteria as may be necessary for the application of this sub-paragraph<sup> 1)  [Red: Kennelijk is bedoeld: „of this paragraph”.] </sup>.

 ### Article  XXVI

-####Acceptance, Entry into Force and Registration
+####<sup> 2)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel II en artikel XXVI van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Protocol tot wijziging van artikel XXVI van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.
+Vergelijk de Resolutie van 7 maart 1955 van de VERDRAGSLUITENDE PARTIJEN bij de Algemene Overeenkomst, houdende de eenstemmige goedkeuring om een voorbehoud te maken bij de aanvaarding der Overeenkomst overeenkomstig haar artikel XXVI.] </sup>Acceptance, Entry into Force and Registration

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 2)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel II en artikel XXVI van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Protocol tot wijziging van artikel XXVI van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.
-Vergelijk de Resolutie van 7 maart 1955 van de VERDRAGSLUITENDE PARTIJEN bij de Algemene Overeenkomst, houdende de eenstemmige goedkeuring om een voorbehoud te maken bij de aanvaarding der Overeenkomst overeenkomstig haar artikel XXVI.]  </sup>
 1. The date of this Agreement shall be 30 October 1947.
 2. This Agreement shall be open for acceptance by any contracting party which, on 1 March 1955, was a contracting party or was negotiating with a view to accession to this Agreement.
 3. This Agreement, done in a single English original and in a single French original, both texts authentic, shall be deposited with the Secretary-General of the United Nations, who shall furnish certified copies thereof to all interested governments.